Amanda-ayechanmoe/propertydatainsight/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on .....
 - Many thanks to...